cbrum11/metis-playground/tutorials/metis-verifier-gcp.md

 Congratulations, with the exception of waiting on the Metis team to verify your verifier is accepted (pun intended) you're now running a Metis Verifier node!

 But what exactly did you just do?
-Well, you created a Google Cloud Account, whih allowed you to spin up a virual machine in the cloud.
-You then logged into that virual machine over SSH (secure shell) and downlaoded Git.
+Well, you created a Google Cloud Account.
+This allowed you to spin up a virual machine in the cloud.
+You then logged into that virual machine over SSH (secure shell) and downloaded Git.
 Git is a universally accepted software version control package.
-Git was required to copy the git repository (read code) from the Metis codebase tothe virtual compute instance you created.
+Git was required to copy the git repository (read code) from the Metis codebase to the virtual compute instance you created.

-Next, becuase the Metis Verifier code is "containerize", you installed Docker.
-Docker is a infrastructure software that allows developers to "container-ize" thier applications (keeping the environment of each application seperate).
-In simple terms - docker containers are efficient ways to package and run application specific code on different devices.
+Next, becuase the Metis Verifier code is "containerized", you installed Docker.
+Docker is an infrastructure software that allows developers to "containerize" thier applications (keeping the environment of each application seperate).
+In simple terms, docker containers are efficient ways to package and run application specific code on different devices.

-Additionally, the Metis verifier code is actually comprised of multiple docker containers.
-So you installed Docker Compose - an additional package built to make running multiple containers much easier.
+Additionally, the Metis Verifier code is actually comprised of multiple docker containers.
+So you installed Docker Compose - an additional package specifically designed to simplify running multiple containers.

-Thus, after cloning the codebase with git and installing docker + docker compose - you edited the main docker configuration file with an acceptable RPC endpoint and spun up the first container `dtl-mainnet`.
-After you checked the logs to verify this container spun up correctly - you started two additional containers `dtl-expose` and `l2geth-mainnet`.
+Finally, after cloning the codebase with git and installing docker + docker compose - you edited the main docker configuration file with an acceptable RPC endpoint and started the first container `dtl-mainnet`.
+After you checked the logs to verify this container started correctly - you ran two additional containers `dtl-expose` and `l2geth-mainnet`.